fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  - **``x-ibm-client-id``**: Client_Id supplied upon certification.
  - **Authorization**: Basic ({CLIENT_ID}:{CLIENT_SECRET}).toBase64EncodedString().

-The Client_id and client_secret will be sent to the integrator in a closed zip file from developer@mobilepay.dk to integrators e-mail
+The OAuth `client_id`and `client_secret` will be sent to the integrator in a closed zip file from developer@mobilepay.dk to integrators e-mail

 | Parameter | Value  | Description  |